top of page

 1. The Court Declares the DHS Detention Policy Unlawful (Nov.
 20, 2025)

 The government argued that a large group of undocumented immigrants already living inside the U.S. could be detained under 8 U.S.C. § 1225(b)(2) — a law that applies to people who are considered “applicants for admission.”
+The Court firmly rejected this interpretation.

 💡 What does this mean in plain language?

-“Applicants for admission” according to Section 1225 applies to people who are stopped or inspected at the border, including:
+“Applicants for admission,” according to Section 1225, applies to people who are stopped or inspected at the border, including:

 • Travelers presenting themselves for entry at an airport or port of entry,